RundownRhino/ACS-Mod-MandateHelper/README.md

 Example.
 Blue numbers indicate ≥100% matches.
 </div>

+## Notes
+Currently it works by injecting a line of Lua code into each Manifesting Mandate event, which calls custom code exposed to Lua.
+No Harmony patch is involved so this should be pretty compatible.

 ## Compiling
 If you want to compile this mod from source, make a symlink named `game` to the game's directory, so that the paths in MandateHelper.csproj are right.
 You may also need to modify the path to 0Harmony.dll - I use the one from ModLoaderLite.
 After that, it should build correctly with just `dotnet build` and deposit the mod into `bin/`.